Stephen-Tellis/self_driving_project/README.md

 # The Self Driving project
-Testing control algorithms on a simulated car.
+A weekend project I took up, trying to test path tracking control algorithms on a simulated car for fun.
 Readability is valued over efficiency.
+MPC and tests coming next week!

 ## Examples